Xiione/jsQR/README.md

 # jsQR
-This fork is a heavily modified version of danimoh's fork for integration with qriscool.
+This fork is a heavily modified version of danimoh's fork for integration with [qris.cool](https://qris.cool).
 My modifications are not documented in this README.
 Use at your own risk!!

 ## Installation
 The below assumes you're running MacOS on Apple Silicon.